MENTAL HEALTH + CIVIL RIGHTS

 Coalition Curriculum Co-Creator Dr. Janina Scarlet with UN Women Assistant Secretary General Lakshmi Puri.

 Since 2008, Chase has volunteered at Homeboy Industries, the world’s largest intervention program for formerly gang-involved and incarcerated youth.
-For the third consecutive year, she has arranged for free YMCA summer camp for Homeboy children.
+Work includes getting clients mental health support, substance abuse treatment, housing, and jobs, as well as arranging for holiday gifts and free YMCA summer camp for Homeboy children.

 Chase has also arranged for the children of Homeboy to receive Toys for Tots, which allow Homeboy parents to further bond with their kids, while further separating themselves from their former lives.
 Many Homies have recently gotten their kids back from foster care, or are newly able to visit their children in foster care.
 These toys are a major bonding tool, helping break the cycle of hopelessness for the next generation.